 b.
 Receiving information from you

-You may provide us with your personal information, for example you will need to inform us of your Death Benefit Nominee(s).
+You may provide us with your personal information, for example you will need to inform us of your Death Benefit Nominee(s) or you may provide us directly with details of changes to your personal circumstances such as change of address.

-Any postal, email or phone communication you have with the Scheme Administrator (MyCSP), are also classed as personal information.
+Any online, postal, email or phone communication you have with the Scheme Administrator (MyCSP), are also classed as personal information.
 These communications are retained in order to protect your interests and those of the schemes.
-Email and any postal communications are stored electronically and phone calls are recorded.
+Online, email and any postal communications are stored electronically and phone calls are recorded.

 c.
 Storing your personal information securely